bicCluster/learning-cluster/README.md

 - Make sure you use `ulimit` to change file descriptors limit before installing Ambari, or you may encounter problems in running the cluster.
 - If by any chance you mapped the History Server incorrectly, you can change it using the steps given [here](https://cwiki.apache.org/confluence/display/AMBARI/Move+Mapreduce2+History+Server) instead of re-doing everything.
 - **Do not** reboot losalamos after installing the OS.
 If you reboot the losalamos after install the ulimit and lose ssh and net connection, you don't need to restart all the machine.
 Just the losalamos.
 Install it from the beginning.
+- If you see failures in service setup during cluster creation, specifically saying couldnt find heartbeat to the host, go back to step 3 to make sure the hosts are still active and can be registered without issues.
+If not try to recreate the cluster using below steps.
+- If you observe package warnings during host registration, use the hostCleanup.py script as prompted repeatedly on the host until you see a message saying that the package has been selected for cleaning.
+(May need to do this more than 5-6 times)
+- Check if the required package has been cleaned from the host after every trial just in case the purge message is not getting displayed due to some other reason.
 - Edit this instruction file with carefulness, wrong tips can lead to a huge waste of time of other people.

 # <a name="recreate-cluster">How to Re-create the Cluster</a>